ichbinhyun/olist-behavioral-analytics/README.md

 ---

 ## About Business
 Olist is a Brazilian e-commerce platform that connects small and medium-sized sellers to major online marketplaces, such as Mercado Livre, B2W, and others.
 By offering a unified storefront and operational support, including logistics, payments, and customer service, Olist lowers the entry barrier for local merchants and helps them scale efficiently.
 Rather than selling products directly, Olist operates as a marketplace enabler, earning revenue through commissions, seller subscription fees, and service fees on each transaction.
 Its business model thrives on the success of its sellers, making platform growth and seller performance critical to its profitability.
+This dual-sided ecosystem, which contains buyers and sellers, forms the foundation of Olist’s value proposition in the competitive e-commerce landscape.

 ---